transloadit/uppy/website/src/docs/dashboard.md

 ### `dashboard:file-edit-start`

-Fired when the user clicks “edit” icon next to a file in the Dashboard.
+Fired when the user clicks "edit" icon next to a file in the Dashboard.
 The FileCard panel is then open with file metadata available for editing.

 ### `dashboard:file-edit-complete`

-Fired when then user finished editing the file metadata.
+Fired when the user finished editing the file metadata.